rabstolaf/bwsys/02_configuring-the-headnode.md

 * `$ date` &mdash; this command will show you the date and time
 * If you notice that your timezone is not set correctly, you have to fix it.
-* `$ rm /etc/localtime` &mdash; will delete the file.
+* `$ sudo rm /etc/localtime` &mdash; will delete the file.
-* `$ sudo ln -s /usr/share/zoneinfo/US/Central /etc/timezone` &mdash; will create another symlink with the same name and link it to `/usr/share/zoneinfo/US/Central`.This should/will fix your timezone.
+* `$ sudo ln -s /usr/share/zoneinfo/US/Central /etc/localtime` &mdash; will create another symlink with the same name and link it to `/usr/share/zoneinfo/US/Central`.This should/will fix your timezone.

 * `$ sudo apt install ntp`
 * We need to edit the `/etc/ntp.conf` file to make the machine access time from the St. Olaf time servers to enable faster time synchronization.